Friday, October 31, 2025

 The study by Sono et al. (2025) highlights critical gaps in antibiotic regulation, patient education, and language accessibility in South Africa’s rural healthcare landscape.
 The widespread self-purchasing of antibiotics, particularly from independent pharmacies, underscores the urgent need for stricter enforcement of prescription regulations.
 Additionally, significant language barriers hinder patient understanding of key medical concepts, exacerbating the risk of antibiotic misuse and antimicrobial resistance (AMR).
 Addressing these challenges requires a multifaceted approach, including targeted health literacy programs, culturally appropriate communication, and robust policy interventions.
 By improving patient education and enforcing pharmacy regulations, South Africa can take crucial steps toward mitigating AMR and promoting responsible antibiotic use.

-AR Managing Editor (2025).
+Editor, A. M. (February 8, 2025).
 Antimicrobial Resistance in South Africa: Study Reveals Self-Purchasing of Antibiotics & Language Barriers.
-Retrieved from https://www.africanresearchers.org/antimicrobial-resistance-in-south-africa-study-reveals-self-purchasing-of-antibiotics-language-barriers/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/antimicrobial-resistance-in-south-africa-study-reveals-self-purchasing-of-antibiotics-language-barriers/

 LEAVE A REPLY